archana-sing/Chat-Application/README.md

 ## How to use the product

- 1. When you pen the url http://localhost:3000 in your brower , you will see the follwing page , where you need to write your name and select a group and click the **Join Room** button.
+ 1. When you open the url http://localhost:3000 in your brower , you will see the follwing page , where you need to write your name and select a group and click the **Join Room** button.

   ![chat home Page](https://github.com/archana-sing/project_chat_application/blob/master/Samples/chatapp.png)

- 2. Now you ca chat with other members present in the group.
+ 2. Now you can chat with other members present in the group.

   ![chat Page](https://github.com/archana-sing/project_chat_application/blob/master/Samples/localhost_3000_chat(Laptop%20with%20MDPI%20screen).png)